megasanjay/vue3-marquee/docs/guide.md

 In my search for a good marquee component, I found a React library that seemed to do what I wanted so I decided to emulate the component in Vue 3 for anyone to use.
 The original React library can be found [here](https://www.react-fast-marquee.com/).

 In `vue3-marquee` you have the option of cloning content to remove any empty spaces for marquee elements that don't fit the width of the container.
 This will allow you to have seamless content that just works.

+## Changes from v1

+With version 2, typescript support has been added.
+It's currently in the beta phase but when I get some results from other devs using this library with typescript projects, I will push a full release to npm.

+The options object has been removed since it was adding additional code on the backend to handle.
+All options for the component should now be passed via template props.

+The clone attribute has been marked as experimental for the moment.
+If the options gives you strange artifacts or isn't what you are looking for, please just create a copy of your content to fit the width of your container.

+The `direction` prop has now changed to use the css value of `normal` or `reverse` natively.
+Use these as your passed props.

+The `gradientWidth` prop has been modified to only accept string attributes.
+Pass a valid css unit to adjust the width of the gradient.

 ## Installation